Budapestby VisitCity Guides

 Professional sommeliers guide visitors through six premium Hungarian wines near St. Stephen's Basilica

-Budapest Bike Breeze Tours offer themed cycling experiences including the Wheels & Meals tour that combines four hours of cycling with traditional Goulash dining, and the From Fading Communism To... tour that explores the city's socialist history from a mobile perspective.
-These small-group experiences cover major landmarks and hidden gems while providing exercise and fresh air.
+Budapest Bike Breeze Tours has themed cycling experiences like the Wheels & Meals tour that combines four hours of cycling with traditional Goulash dining.
+There's also the From Fading Communism To... tour that explores the city's socialist history while you're on a bike.
+We love these small-group experiences because you cover major landmarks and hidden gems while getting exercise and fresh air.

 Group of cyclists holding bikes aloft at Heroes Square during guided bike tour